 Three Counties School of Music always encourages applicants to grasp the opportunity to write in their Personal Statement (part of the UCAS application form) about their musical journey and interests, experiences and achievements, plus their success in any musical qualifications.
 Therefore, whilst UCAS points can be valuable in gaining admission to Higher Education establishments, TCSM feels that in some cases, relevant experience can perhaps be just as important.

 There are currently no pre-requisites required for candidates wishing to enter for any of the grades, performance certificates, or for the DipTCSM diploma.

 However, candidates wishing to enter for the Associate and Fellowship diplomas will need to produce proof that they have either passed the DipTCSM or ATCSM qualification, or that they have gained an equivalent qualification from another organisation), or that they can submit to the school sufficient evidence that they have already attained suitable, and relevant experience, that would be required for the level of diploma they wish to take.

 The performance diploma assessments aim to shape candidates into confident performing musicians who are expected to have gained the following:

 A requirement for many of the TCSM assessments.
-Portfolio of the candidates' musical experiences, interests, activities, achievements and qualifications etc e-mailed to the school in PDF format.
+Portfolio/CV containing the candidates' musical experiences, interests, activities, achievements and qualifications etc e-mailed to the school in PDF format.

 The School stipulates that candidates' who are going to work towards an assessment, MUST email their chosen programme into the school as soon as it has been chosen, in order to check that the planned programme is of the correct level for the chosen assessment.
 The school will then confirm by email, if the planned repertoire is suitable.